eveyuyi/Kaimaoge.github.io/_posts/2020-10-31-Network Motifs.md

     padding: 2px;">Figure 2：Reconstruct the graph via triangle motif</div>
 </center>

+Some works define graph convolution on motif [2-3].
+The motivation behind the motif convolution is that the motifs are identified to gain new insights into the organization of the graph.
+In figure 2, a hyper graph is constructed by the triangle motif.
+In the hyper-graph, some nodes with special community roles can be identified.

+For spatiotemporal datasets, motif can not be directly applied.
+The reason is that the spatial relationship between two nodes is characterized by "distance" between them.
+Network motif is identified from a graph with bianry adjacency matrix (1: connected; 0: isolated).

 [1] Li, Pei-Zhen, et al. "EdMot: An edge enhancement approach for motif-aware community detection."
 Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
+2019.

+[2] Sankar, A., Zhang, X., & Chang, K. C. C. (2017).
+Motif-based convolutional neural network on graphs. arXiv preprint arXiv:1711.05697.

+[3] Lee, John Boaz, et al. "Graph convolutional networks with motif-based attention."
+Proceedings of the 28th ACM International Conference on Information and Knowledge Management.
 2019.